oliverproud/oliverproud.github.io/about.md

 permalink: /about/
 tags: about
 ---

+* 19 years old
+* aspiring ML engineer
-19 years old, aspiring ML engineer, based in London
+* based in London